Mission and Purpose

 Statement of Need

 Neighborhoods and small communities are in need of easily accessible centers for meeting the wellness needs of community members.
 Many communities find that their members would benefit from educational offerings around healthy lifestyle choices, leading edge concepts surrounding health and wellness (e.g. health benefits of meditation), sustainability practices for households, and other topics.
-Services that may benefit the neighborhood or community include pet-sitting and dog-walking, last minute child care, neighborhood WiFi management and computer literacy education for seniors, small community garden with suggested recipes, group meditation area and guidance, resource library and referral point for other community resources, Medical Advocacy, and All-Inclusive Wellness Experiences.
+Services that may benefit the neighborhood or community include pet-sitting and dog-walking, last minute child care, neighborhood WiFi management and computer literacy education for seniors, small community garden with suggested recipes, group meditation area and guidance, resource library and referral point for other community resources.
+In addition, such a center would be ideal to house programs such as Neighborhood Transitional Post-Operative Care Assistance, and All-Inclusive Wellness Experiences.

 Staff operating such centers should be highly experienced and aware of the health and wellness needs of their community members.
 Staff should be available on a 24/7 basis.
 Retired or semi-retired persons from the health care industry would be ideal and could include such persons as: